6 of the Best Piano Games for your Group Lessons

 • What is something you are really good at?
 (Take notes of these answers and use them later in private lessons – find a way to incorporate something they already feel good about!)

-I love it when students are discovering the things that they have in common with one another and hearing conversations like, “I thought I saw you at school!” or “What?!
+It’s so fun when students discover the things that they have in common with one another and hearing conversations like, “I thought I saw you at school!” or “What?!
 Twenty One Pilots is your favorite band, too?!
 Did you see their latest video?”

 Be proactive in creating these connections among your students.